smscommunity/sms-guide/_game/shines/pianta/episode1.md

 ---
 # Pianta 1

-Pianta 1 is a shine where you need to put out and pull the tails of 3 Chomps, and put them into a body of water.
+Pianta 1 is a shine where you need to pull the tails of 3 Chomps, shooting them into a body of water to cool them off.

 *This level has a [version difference](https://smscommunity.notion.site/Version-Differences-a2da9d8b0b33445a9f361d633f38e969)*